arkivanov/Decompose/README.md

 Please see the [project website](https://arkivanov.github.io/Decompose/) for documentation and APIs.

 Decompose is a Kotlin Multiplatform library for breaking down your code into lifecycle-aware business logic components (aka BLoC), with routing functionality and pluggable UI (Jetpack Compose, Android Views, SwiftUI, JS React, etc.).

-This project is inspired by [Badoos RIBs](https://github.com/badoo/RIBs) fork of the [Uber RIBs](https://github.com/uber/RIBs) framework.
+## ⚡⚡⚡ Why is this repository a fork?

+Having spent 5 years working on a variety of projects for Badoo/Bumble, I’m now off to another adventure.
+As part of that transition I was asked to transfer this repository to [Badoo GitHub account](https://github.com/badoo).

+Now I **continue my work** on this project **as a fork**.

+There should be no breaking changes related to this transfer.
+All the external links remain the same and should not be broken.
+The repository link is also the same: [arkivanov/Decompose](https://github.com/arkivanov/Decompose).

+Here is what is mostly affected by the transfer:

+- All the stars were transferred
+- All the Issues and Discussions were transferred as well.
+I will do all my best to fill the gap here.
+- All pull requests with all the comment history are also gone.

+I will continue doing all my best for this project and for the community!
+Business as usual!

 ## Setup